infant-cognition-turku/ldrop/README.md

 ```
 import Ldrop

-# create instance of your experiment class
+# create instance of your experiment class (suggested to inherit
+# from pyee EventEmitter)
 exp = MyExperiment()

 # create instance of drop controller